jonathankamau/udend-capstone-project/README.md

  ```

 ## Workflow/Process
-1. The json data files that were processed by spark are already part of this project's files.
+1. A sample size of the json data files that were processed by spark are already part of this project's files.
 You can find them in `data/processed-data`.
 If you would wish to generate them from scratch, you can follow the same step by step process I went through [here](#Steps-to-generate-the-s3-bound-json-data-files)
 2. On the terminal, ensure your virtualenv is set then add the AIRFLOW_HOME environment variable.
     ```
     $ export AIRFLOW_HOME=~/path/to/project